 Tribunal process

-We have sent letters to all residents that contribute to the costs of lighting or heating supply via their service charge.
+We wrote to all council residents that contribute to the costs of a lighting or heating supply via their service charge at the end of September 2025.